 Regional disparities: The probability of primary OOS ranges from 6.4% in Kilimanjaro to 44.3% in Tabora; the rate in the worst region is 6 times higher than in the best.
 The O-Level OOS rate ranges from 24.2% to 57.7%; for the same two regions, the worstO-Level OOSC rate is 3 times higher than the best.

 Low/unequal COBET coverage: Beneficiaries have dropped from 357,000 in 2005to 51,000, failing to mainstream most out-of-school children back into formal education.
 Just 5 regions account for over half of all learners: Kigoma, Tabora, Geita, Kagera and Katavi.
+Capitation grants tend to be inadequate and exclude the needs of out of school children and adolescents.

 Basic Education Quality